-Mr. Higginbottom, Mr. Morrison and Dr. Schriesheim served as members of the Compensation Committee during fiscal 2009.
-No member of the Compensation Committee was an officer or employee of the Company during fiscal 2009 or was formerly an officer of the Company.
-During the year ended October 31, 2009, none of HEICO's executive officers served on the board of directors or compensation committee of any other entity whose directors or executive officers served either on HEICO's Board of Directors or on HEICO's Compensation Committee.
+Mr. Higginbottom, Mr. Hildebrandt, Dr. Schriesheim, and Mr. Morrison (who passed away in December 2009) served as members of the Compensation Committee during fiscal 2010.
+No member of the Compensation Committee was an officer or employee of the Company during fiscal 2010 or was formerly an officer of the Company.
+During the year ended October 31, 2010, none of HEICO's executive officers served on the board of directors or compensation committee of any other entity whose directors or executive officers served either on HEICO's Board of Directors or on HEICO's Compensation Committee.